RodrigoWebsite/MQ/index.md

 - Aspire to develop this into a deeper research project

 ### After MathQuantum

-  After this program, I plan to persue independent research and improve on this frame work - documenting my progress in Github and collaborating with mentors or researchers were possible.
+After this program, I plan to pursue independent research and improve on this framework – documenting my progress in GitHub and collaborating with mentors or researchers where possible.

 ---

 ### Thank you!